-Status: The case was still pending as of December 31, 2013.
+Status: The case is still pending.

-c.
-Jose L. Atienza vs. Mayor Alfredo S. Lim SC G.R.
+• Jose L. Atienza vs. Mayor Alfredo S. Lim SC G.R.
 No. 187916 Supreme Court

 Background: This is the second petition filed against Ordinance 8187.
 Former Manila Mayor Atienza filed a petition for certiorari for the nullification of Ordinance No. 8187.